An Introduction to Sukhumvit Road, the Tourist Residence Center of Bangkok

 Sukhumvit is also home to some of the famous entertainment venues catering to foreigners.
 Two a-go-go bar venues are located on the road, although the casual wanderer may not easily notice them, certainly not during the daytime.
 One is Nana Plaza entertainment venue at soi 4, the other is Soi Cowboy, in between soi 21 and soi 23.
 These entertainment centers cater only to foreigners.
 Thai people themselves seem to know not to go there.
 I do not know actually if there is a law or regulation about it, but bar owners themselves will find ways to discourage Thais (who are not in the company of foreigners), from entering.

 The standard feature is a-go-go dancing.
-Drinks at the bars are at 100-125 baht for a beer.
+Drinks at the bars are at 120-200 baht for a beer.
 If girls sit with you, you are encouraged to buy them a drink.
 While prostitution might not officially exist in Thailand, these bars are what it is all about.
 You can 'buy out' the girl for 500-600 baht from the bar.
-She will then go with you for further 'time-spending' at at fee usually negociable to around 1,500 for a 'short-time'.
+She will then go with you for further 'time-spending' at at fee usually negociable to around 1,500-2,000 for a 'short-time'.
 That being said, you can also just go there, enjoy the music (invariable very loud) and the scene.
-There are many outside bars also present.
+There are also many outside open-air bars.

 Times Square, one of the more colorful buildings on Sukhumvit Road (located next to Asoke skytrain station) houses various fashion outlets, Asia Books, handicrafts.